 Then the moment came when my daughter turned to me and said,

-“Mom, that women has no empathy for her team.”
+“Mom, that woman on the tv has no empathy for her team.”

 What?
 What did you just say??

 Me: “Wow, you’re right.
 Good call.
 She’s not encouraging, huh?
-You don’t ever have to sign up to be coached by people who treat you like that.
+You don’t even have to sign up to be coached by people who treat you like that.
 You know that right?”

 Daughter: “yeah, I know that mom.
 She’s pretty rude.
-You can’t learn when your being yelled at.”
+You can’t learn when you are being yelled at.”